gradycooke/Problem-Solving-Lab/README.md

 - Pandas
 - Matplotlib
 - SciPy (for regression analysis)
-- Math (logarithmic comparisons)
+- re (regex for string preprocessing)
+- collections (for frequency analysis)
+- string (for predefined character sets and text manipulation)

 ## Files

-- `Prime_Numbers.ipynb` — Notebook with all prime-related functions, visualizations, and analysis
+- `Prime_Numbers.ipynb` — Notebook with prime-related functions, visualizations, and analysis
+- `Strings.ipynb` — Notebook for advanced string analysis and character-based visualizations

 ## Author